Pickett County DUI Court Process

 The Court Process Timeline

-The DUI court process in Pickett County generally follows a standard timeline, although the specifics can vary based on the circumstances of your case.
+The DUI court process in Pickett County generally follows these steps:

 1. Arraignment (First Appearance)